sashyo/keylessh/docs/DEPLOYMENT.md

 ## Production Notes / Caveats

 - The current storage is SQLite.
-If you run multiple main server instances, you’ll need shared storage and coordination (not currently supported out of the box).
+If you run multiple main server instances, you'll need shared storage and coordination (not currently supported out of the box).
 - The external bridge does **not** validate JWTs; it only validates the HMAC token from the main server.
 - Ensure `/ws/tcp` is reachable from browsers; if you change ports/origins, update your proxy rules accordingly.

+## ORK Network / Policy:1 Requirements

+SSH signing requires the ORK network (Tide's decentralised nodes) for Policy:1 authorization:

+### Prerequisites

+- **TideCloak** must be configured with ORK endpoints (enclave proxy)
+- **ORKs** must be accessible from the browser (via TideCloak's enclave proxy)
+- **Forseti contracts** are compiled and validated by each ORK (requires Ork.Forseti.VmHost)

+### Policy Lifecycle

+1. Admin creates SSH policy templates in the UI
+2. Policies are compiled (C# → DLL) and committed to the ORK network
+3. Committed policies are stored in SQLite (`sshPolicies` table)
+4. During SSH, the browser fetches the policy and sends to ORKs for signing
+5. ORKs validate the doken and run the Forseti contract before collaboratively signing

+### Troubleshooting

+- **"No policy found"**: Ensure a policy exists for the SSH role (`ssh:<username>`)
+- **"Contract validation failed"**: Check ORK logs for IL vetting errors
+- **"Doken validation failed"**: Ensure the user's doken contains the required role
+- **Connection timeouts**: Verify ORK endpoints are reachable from the browser